BIG SANTA ANITA CANYON

 We made dinner and got the wood stove roaring as the temperatures dropped into the forties.
 We were in bear country and without a bear canister I brought our supplies up a gully away from our site, building a heavy cairn over the bag.
 I don’t think any authority would sign off on this as proper bear deterrence but everything was in one piece in the morning.

 In the morning we broke camp early and moseyed down the canyon.
 We took the milder, alternate route away from the river along the face of the canyon.
-Mountain bikers ripped by and I suddenly saw how fun a biking trail we were on.
+Mountain bikers ripped by.
 Back along the river we passed the tiny cabins, some neighbors were chatting to each other as hikers strolled by.
 The golden age has long been over but good riddance, they knew little about conservation in the first place.
 A new age is present, with Angelenos flocking to the mountains to experience nature and history and preserve a bit of both.